cb-geo/mpm-doc/user/about.md

-# CB-Geo Material Point Method
+# CB-Geo High-Performance Material Point Method
 > User documentation

-The CB-Geo MPM user documentation describes how to install dependencies, compile, run and post-process the results for the CB-Geo MPM code.
+The CB-Geo hpc-mpm user documentation describes how to install dependencies, compile, run and post-process the results for the CB-Geo hpc-mpm code.